How to Document Business Processes for the Best Outcome

 Start by doing a brainstorm of all the processes in your company.
 Think in terms of those major processes that help your company function – sales process, customer service process, payment process, collections process, fulfillment process, hiring process, payroll process, etc. Then start breaking them down by identifying the steps that must occur for the process to have a successful outcome.
 Once you feel you have enough information, document them.

-Using flowcharts to document processes is an easy first step and most people are familiar with them so there’s a short learning curve.
+Using flowcharts to document processes is an easy first step, and most people are familiar with them, so there’s a short learning curve.
 As you ramp up, they can be used as learning tools to train new employees who come on board.
+You could have an entire catalog of processes for your company.

 But as your company grows and expands, simple flow charts just aren’t enough.
 Although they do a good job at defining how things flow, they don’t show who does what, how things are handed off between departments or staff, and whether there are duplications of effort or other inefficiencies that need to be fixed.